OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-3d-cube/README.md

-# 🐞 Creating a CSS-Only 3D Cube
+# 🐞 Creating a CSS-only 3D Cube

 This document details the creation of a 3D cube using only CSS.
-No JavaScript is required.
-We'll utilize CSS transforms and pseudo-elements to achieve this effect.
+No JavaScript or other external libraries are required.
+This effect leverages CSS transforms and pseudo-elements to create the illusion of depth and three-dimensionality.

 **Description of the Styling:**

-This example creates a cube using six divs representing the faces.
-Absolute positioning and `transform: rotateX` and `rotateY` are used to create the 3D effect.
-Perspective is applied to the parent container to give the illusion of depth.
-Shadows are added for visual enhancement.
+The cube is constructed using a single `div` element as the base.
+Six pseudo-elements (`::before` and `::after` for each face) are used to represent the cube's faces.
+CSS transforms ( `rotateX`, `rotateY`, `translateZ`) are applied to position and rotate these faces to create the 3D effect.
+Appropriate background colors and shadows are added to enhance realism.

 **Full Code:**